rmccoy4145/SmallTallk/README.md

-Spring boot MVC application for suggesting topics for small talk in those awkardly silent moments.
+Spring boot MVC application for suggesting topics for small talk in those awkwardly silent moments.